kellys-tech/READMEGenerator/readme.md

   - [Questions](#questions)

 ## Description
-  * my project description
+  * my project

 ## Installation
-  * how to install
+  * do not install

 ## Usage
-  * to generate a readme
+  * to generate a simple readme

 ## License
-  * This project is distributed under the MIT
+  * This project is distributed under the MIT license.

-  By submitting a pull request to this project, you agree to license your contribution under the MIT to this project.
+  By submitting a pull request to this project, you agree to license your contribution under the MIT license.

 ## Contributions
-  * through github
+  * with money

 ## Tests
-  * using it
+  * use it

 ## Questions
   ### If you have any questions, contact me through github or by email.